leanix/leanix-custom-reports/pathfinder/vtables/appmap2bca/README.md

 # AppMap 2 BCA

-Shows a table with the mapping of two different Business Capability frameworks.
+Shows a table outlining relations between AppMap and BCA frameworks.

 ## Table of Contents